Early Renaissance Art

 Early Italian Renaissance Sculpture

 Andrea del Verrocchio's finest works rank with the statues of Donatello that inspired them.
-His David (c.1475) is more refined but less deeply thoughtful than Donatello's statue, while his equestrian statue of the condottiere Bartolommeo Colleoni (1480s) is less heroic but conveys a greater sense of movement and swagger than Donatello's statue "Gattamelata" statue of Erasmo da Narni (1444-53) in Padua.
+His David (c.1475) is more refined but less deeply thoughtful than Donatello's statue, while his equestrian statue of the condottiere Bartolommeo Colleoni (1480s) is less heroic but conveys a greater sense of movement and swagger than Donatello's statue Gattamelata statue of Erasmo da Narni (1444-53) in Padua.
 As well as sculpting, Verrocchio was an accomplished painter who ran one of the largest studio-workshops in Florence, with numerous pupils including a young artist called Leonardo Da Vinci.

 Leon Battista Alberti

-In many ways, the multi-talents of the early Italian Renaissance are personnified in the figure of Leon Battista Alberti (1404-72), one of the leading intellectuals of the period.
+In many ways, the many talents of the early Italian Renaissance are personnified in the figure of Leon Battista Alberti (1404-72), one of the leading intellectuals of the period.
 Based in Rome for most of his career, where he held a post in the Papal Secretariat, he was a humanist philosopher, a Latin scholar, and the foremost art theorist of the Renaissance.
 His first treatise on painting, De Pictura (Della Pitura) (1435) in which he explained the concept of disegno, was followed by a second on architecture, De re aedificatoria (1440s) and a third on sculpture called De Statua (1460s).
 These books brought together all the innovations of his Renaissance contemporaries, and their publication helped to propagate the new ideas throughout Europe.
 A practical man as well as a theorist, Alberti was also a painter, sculptor and an inventive architect.
 His influential designs included the facades of Santa Maria Novella and the Palazzo Rucellai in Florence.
 Alberti also designed a number of churches in Mantua, including S. Andrea and S. Sebastiano.

 Although his direct contribution to painting and sculpture was relatively minor, Alberti's importance as a thinker and disseminator of ideas was no less important to the spread of the Renaissance than that of other more famous artists.